Lawmakers Call FBI's 'Going Dark' Narrative 'Highly Questionable' After Motherboard Shows Cops Can Easily Hack iPhones - Slashdot

 The game of cat and mouse is about to go to another round.

 Is Apple coooperating with the authorities?
-(Score:2)
+(Score:4, Interesting)

 The article says Greylock can access "fully up-to-date IPhones".